Listen to the podcast

+Two people looking at the same thing had two completely different perspectives on how their marriage became such a dysfunctional mess.
 Not to be discouraged because of their impeccable memories about what was wrong with their marriage, I turned back to the wife and asked her to give me a list of all the good things she appreciated about her husband.
 I asked the husband for a similar list regarding his wife.

-Because my combatants found themselves stuck in their self-imposed self-righteousness, I decided to take another angle to break the conundrum.
+At that point, a fascinating thing happened.
+Without warning and within seconds, they came down with a severe case of amnesia.
+They could not think of anything.
+Because my combatants found themselves stuck in their self-imposed self-righteousness, I decided to take another angle to break the puzzle.
 I read Matthew 7:3-5 to them.

-I would like to say they did what I asked them to do, but that was not the case.
+Simultaneously to building their log lists, I asked them to create a grace list.
+They were to write down all of the good things they appreciated about their spouse, as well as all the right things their spouse does in their marriage.
+I want to say they did what I asked them to do, but that was not the case.
 It is rare for any couple to take this challenge because of the claim that stubbornness, unforgiveness, and other pride-related issues have on their hearts.

 The gospel is radical by itself, but it is even more radical when two people begin to practicalize it into their lives.
 What about you?
-Has the gospel radicalized you?
+Has the gospel transformed you?
 There are two ways to assess yourself:

 If you love those who love you, what benefit is that to you?
 For even sinners love those who love them.
 And if you do good to those who do good to you, what benefit is that to you?
 For even sinners do the same.
-But love your enemies, and do good…for he is kind to the ungrateful and the evil. – Luke 6:32-33, 35
+But love your enemies, and do good…for he is kind to the ungrateful and the evil (Luke 6:32-33, 35).